 If you like this at Panda Express let’s say you may not have the scrambled egg inside.
 I am pretty sure that is just to reduce costs but at restaurants it is almost always there.
 Often times I will double up on the beaten eggs to add more protein and make it more of a complete meal.

-Instant Pot fried rice with Egg
+Instant Pot fried Rice Ingredients

 Of course this works great as a side dish, but you could make it into a complete meal with some diced meat thrown in there too.
 Ham, beef and/or precooked chicken works well in this one.
 Heck, even after St. Pats day I have been known to add bits of corned beef.